SMarbella/Codepath-Android-Prework/README.md

 Submitted by: **Stephanie Marbella**

-**Greeting App** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Greeting App** is an android app that shows an image and introductory message in the interface.
+There are several interactive buttons that you can click that provide information about me.
+The information comes in separate pop-up messages.

 Time spent: **15** hours spent in total